appbaseio/Docs/content/docs/interactive/javascript.md

 Let's look at how we can interact with this dataset via appbase-js APIs.

 This is the common code which exists in all examples.
-Here we simply import the appbase-js library and create an instance object specifing `url`, `credentials` and [`app`](https://docs.appbase.io/concepts/datamodel.html#app-span-stylefont-weight-200aka-indexspan).
+Here we simply import the appbase-js library and create an instance object specifying `url`, `credentials` and [`app`](https://docs.appbase.io/concepts/datamodel.html#app-span-stylefont-weight-200aka-indexspan).
 This instance will provide all appbase-js data APIs to talk with the data.

 ```js